For Keiser University's Coronavirus Updates, Click Here.

 Keiser University is proud to serve our nation’s military members!
 GEM is a partnership between the Community College of the Air Force (CCAF) and civilian academic institutions to offer general education courses to meet CCAF Associate of Applied Science (AAS) degree requirements.
 GEM allows Air Force students to complete general education courses at Keiser University via online distance coursework (anytime/anywhere) for faster degree completion.
 Visit the Air Force Virtual Education (AFVEC) website to learn more about CCAF.
-If you have any questions, please contact Marian Shelpman, Director of Military Education at (321) 430-0748 or email at email@example.com.
+If you have any questions, please contact Marian Shelpman, Director of Military Education, Patrick Space Force Base Campus, at (321) 430-0748 or email at [email protected].

-CCAF students enrolled in the CCAF 2017-2019 General Catalog, have two options to complete the communications requirement.
+CCAF students have two options to complete the communications requirement.
 Option 1 is to complete 3 semester hours of written communication and 3 semester hours of oral communication courses.
 Option 2 is to complete 6 semester hours of non-duplicative written communication courses.
 Please see your local base education office advisor for further details.

 SPC 1017 | Speech Communications (3.0 credit hours)

 Focuses on preparation and delivery of various types of speeches.
 Topics include techniques to improve interpersonal communication skills, job interviewing and working in teams.

 ENC 1101 | English Composition I (3.0 credit hours)

 Develops writing skills to achieve career goals.
 Topics include using principles of pre-writing, drafting, revising and editing to write clear, well-developed paragraphs, essays and a documented research paper.
 Prerequisite: ENC 0001 or demonstration of proficiency in Basic English (appropriate score on English placement test.)
 Gordon Rule course requiring a grade of “C” or higher.
 Keiser University requires a minimum of 4,000 written words.